Integrated care systems are part of Health and Care Act 2022. and they have 4 main functions:

-Why is social care being included in an NHS led programme?
+Why social care is being included in an NHS led programme

 In 2018, the NHS and social care were brought together into a single government department to bring those responsible for health and social care even closer together.